wso2/docs-is/en/docs/deploy/migrate/migrate-to-600.md

           schema: "identity"
         ```

-        - Change the `currentEncryptionAlgorithm` to `“RSA”` in `EncryptionAdminFlowMigrator` of version 5.11.0
+        - Change the `currentEncryptionAlgorithm` to `RSA` in `EncryptionAdminFlowMigrator` of version 5.11.0

         ```toml
         name: "EncryptionAdminFlowMigrator"